2018ik/2018ik.github.io/_wiki/authority.markdown

 ## Background

 **Authority** is the expression of God as the supreme ruler.
 This is the basis by which the gospel is preached (Matt.
 28:19).

+## Purpose

+The authority of God primarily has two purposes:

+1. To serve the saints, shepherd them, and build them up (2 Cor.
+10)
+2. To deal with the enemy and the things related to him (Gen. 1:26, 28)

+On the positive side, authority is not meant to control people.
+Paul makes clear in 2 Corinthians 10 that His apostleship that is his authority was not for destruction but for building up.
+The elders and leadings one sin the churches have a certain authority to represent God but not for destruction and controlling but for shepherding the saints.

+On the negative side, when God created man in Genesis he gave them authority; that is, a certain dominion to rule for Him and to defeat and subdue the enemy.
+However, man fell and as a result, rebellion entered and man lost his original authority over creation.
+After His resurrection, the Lord Jesus was given all authority over heaven and earth which is given to His disciples (Matt.
+28:18-19).

 ## Deputy Authorities